 AMA National Model Aviation Museum

 The largest collection of model aircraft in the United States!
 The worlds headquarters for model aviation is right here in Muncie!
 Discover how aeromodeling helped change the world of aviation, and examine the astonishing craftsmanship and artistry of its masters.
-During the summer months, visit the 1,000-acre flying site and see Academy members fly their aircraft in competition, especially on weekends and during the National Championships in July and August.
+During the summer months, visit the 1,000-acre flying site and see Academy members fly their aircraft in competition.

 Bearcat Memorabilia Room at Muncie Fieldhouse